jimkang/mishear/README.md

     npm install mishear

-(This can take a while because its dependences need to build a few databases.)
+(This can take a while because its dependencies need to build a few databases.)

 Usage
 -----